 - Take a good daypack to bring some food and water with you, a drinking bladder can be a useful addition to easily remain well hydrated.

-→ You can read our complete guides to hiking daypacks and North Face backpacks.
+→ You can read our complete guides to choosing hiking daypacks.

-- You can also bring hiking poles if you think it can help you.
+- You can also bring hiking poles if you think they can help you.

-That’s it for this list of 10 frequently ask questions about how to prepare for high altitude hiking and travel.
-I hope things are clearer for you after reading this, and I hope this advice was valuable to you as you are preparing your next trip.
+That’s it for this list of 10 frequently asked questions about how to prepare for high-altitude hiking and travel.
+I hope things are clearer for you after reading this, and I hope this advice was valuable to you as you are preparing for your next trip.